undergrad-partner-school

 Career Counselling

 At College of Coastal Georgia, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
-The school has campus employer recruitment for all the students.
+There is campus employer recruitment for all the students.

 Job Placement

-The average base annual starting salary of the students who were employed within six months of graduation at this institution is 46,134 USD.
+The starting salary for graduates employed within six months of graduating at this school averages 46,134 USD.

 $46,134